epfl-ada/ada-2021-project-mmng/README.md

 pipelines organization  | Nicky & Michael

 # Strategy
 In order to deal with such a big dataset we are rewriting our datasets in pickle format.
-This allow for fast reading and writing.
+This allow for efficient reading/writing.
 In addition, as suggested, when is necessary we always process data either line-by-line either in chunks.
 We encountered a RAM overload problem when tring to vectorize the data with tf-idf model, but managed to solve them thanks to algorithms that allows iterable as inputs, and do not load all data into memory.
 To get a first idea of the difficulty of the task we faced, we have visualized the PCA of NB datapoints.
 ![](media/pca.png)
 As we can see the data does not appear linearly separable with such a simple method.
 # Additional remarks
+We will upload the pretrained models and the vectorizer on google drive in order to make them accessible to anyone.
+The data is huge and takes time to preprocess it completely.
+The preprocessed data will be on the drive as well with the correct name and location used in the paths of the helper module.
+Everything is in a data.nosync folder that need to be in the rootpath of the project.
+# Improvements/still to do
-The first question we ask ourselves is whether it is worth trying to identify apolitical messages as a supplementary class.
+The first question we ask is whether it is worth trying to identify apolitical messages as a supplementary class.
 For example we thought that if a politician, Democrat or Republican, makes a statement about sport it should not be classified as politics by our model.
 In this direction, the statements of some groups of people (such as sportspeople) could be classified as apolitical.
-However, this task remains difficult to do cleanly (a politician might be politically engaged) and we'd love to have some advice on it.
-Another solution to reduce the impact of this problem would be to look inside the urls for a substring that represent a topic not related to politics.
-For example if we find the word "gossip" in the url the quotation will not probably be a political statement.
-We repete this operation on multiple misleading keywords.
-Is this a good idea?
+However, this task remains difficult to do cleanly (a politician might be politically engaged) and we are not sure how to implement it.
 # Result analysis
 Please take a look at the website: https://ogimgio.github.io/ada-mmng-website/
 # Code organization